MichaelHDesigns/alt-nft/README.md

-# NFT marketplace
+# ALT NFT marketplace

-In this project,  I created an interactive NFT marketplace in React, Typescript & Solidity.
-Clients on this platform will be able to purchase NFTs with Ether digital currency.
+In this project,  I created an interactive ALT NFT marketplace in React, Typescript & Solidity.
+Clients on this platform will be able to purchase NFTs with ALT digital currency.
 The application is created in the Next JS framework, built on top of the React JS.
 ## Overview